GreenSage/MVD-DM/README.md

 - The view is assumed to be whatever resource is being used to view the content such as a screen or watch or printer.

 ## Data
-- Provides for SQL, displays data, works with the data (transformations.)
+- Works with data from the database and provides data transformations (bin to hex, etc.)